gasparbarancelli/spring-native-query/docs/spring-boot-2-and-3.md

 - **Naming convention:** The SQL file name must match the method name in the interface extending `NativeQuery`.
 - **Automatic Bean generation:** For each interface extending `NativeQuery`, a Spring Bean is automatically generated.
 - **Support for JdbcTemplate or EntityManager:** You can choose between JdbcTemplate or EntityManager for query execution.

+---

+# Usage Example

+In this example, SpringNativeQuery is used to:
+- Retrieve complete and aggregated sales by customer.
+- Use dynamic filters and parameters in native queries.
+- Map results directly to DTOs, without JPA entities.

+This example demonstrates how to use the [Spring Native Query](https://github.com/gasparbarancelli/spring-native-query) library in a Spring Boot 4 application to perform native SQL queries and map results directly to Java classes.

+## Demo Repository

+You can find a complete demo project here: [spring-boot-2-and-3-database-native-query-demo](https://github.com/gasparbarancelli/demo-spring-native-query)

 ## Project Structure